borzoj/go-lambda-test/README.md

 ## Further development

+1. Dockerize to simplify setup of dependencies
 1. Add tests
-1. Add dependency injection to make it more testable
-1. Add configuration injection - for example API key is hardcoded now
+1. Mocking library for tests
+1. Logging library for structured logs